transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission-existing-scripts.md

 `lab.init()` behaves as follows:

-- **When your script is launched from a task via a provider**, Transformer Lab sets environment variables so the script attaches to the already‑created job. `lab.init()` detects this and connects to that job.
+- **When your script is launched from a task via a provider**, Transformer Lab sends some information which is used by `lab.init()` to detect this and connect to the job which launched the provider.
 - **When you run the same script manually** (no job environment), you can:
   - Let it fall back to the default experiment, or
   - Pass an explicit `experiment_id`: